jack1232/WebGPU-Step-By-Step/README.md

 applications, I will create a YouTube video series about WebGPU programming and discuss an easy-to-follow WebGPU application in each video episode.
 This repository contains all the code examples used in the YouTube video series.

 The YouTube video series uses the real-world sample apps to explain the WebGPU basics, shader program, GPU buffer, and rendering pipeline.
 From this video series, you will learn how to create primitives and simple objects in WebGPU.
 As you gradually progress through the video series, you will get to grips with advanced WebGPU topics, including 3D transformation, lighting calculation, colormaps, and textures.
 At the same time, you will learn how to create advanced 3D WebGPU objects, including various 3D wireframes, 3D shapes, simple and parametric 3D surfaces with colormaps and textures, as well as 3D surface plots and fractal graphics described by complex functions.
-In addition, you will explore new
-WebGPU features, such as compute shader and storage buffer, and how to use them to simulate large particle systems.
+In addition, you will explore new WebGPU features, such as compute shader and storage buffer, and how to use them to simulate large particle systems.

 By the end of this video series, you will have the skill you need to build your own GPU-accelerated graphics and computing on the web with the WebGPU API.

+Most examples used in this video series are taken from my recently published book "Practical WebGPU Graphics".
+Please see details at https://drxudotnet.com or https://book.gincker.com.

 ## Youtube Video Links: